Skip to main content

 Arrays

 Leo supports static arrays.
-Array types are declared as [type; length] and can be nested.
+Array types are declared as [type; length].
+Elements can only be primitive data types, structs, or nested arrays.

 let arr: [bool; 4] = [true, false, true, false];